 Digitalization and sustainability go hand in hand.
 We wanted to organize an event that focuses on future-oriented digital topics and to do our utmost to ensure that coming generations also have wide-ranging opportunities in the future we envision.

 Consequently, almost all of the resources and materials we used on site were recyclable or biodegradable.
 The design elements made of plastic can be completely recycled.
 For example, some of them can be reused to create teamwear for the next event.

 The meals available at the food trucks were exclusively prepared from organic and locally produced ingredients and were served on 100% compostable dried palm leaves.
-The rolled turf that was laid down in the outdoor area will experience a second life, because it has been donated to a children’s soccer club.
 Some of the design elements of the DigitalLife Day were already reused one week later at the Tech Open Air (TOA, #daimlerattoa) event in Berlin.